 Disorders of the head frequently originate from a morbid condition of the stomach.
-Thus epileptic and other nervous complaints have followed too liberal an indulgence of the the appetite in wine, &c. leaving sometimes behind them a failure of the memory, and occasionally paralytic complaints.
+Thus epileptic and other nervous complaints have followed too liberal an indulgence of the the appetite in wine, &c. leaving fometimes behind them a failure of the memory, and occasionally paralytic complaints.
 In such case, our remedies are to be suited to the morbid condition of the stomach.

-A swelled testis can be cured on the principle of sympathy between it and the stomach.
+A fwelled testis can be cured on the principle of sympathy between it and the stomach.
 Thus a few grains of ipecacoanha have been known to cure such an affection.
 Emetics have also cured the white swelling of the knee.

 It has long been a received opinion, that cantharides applied to any part of the body, affect the bladder, and (as some say) exulcerate it, particularly if they stay on long.
-I have also read of a kind of stone, brought out of the West Indies, which was said to have a peculiar property of discharging gravel, and of dissolving the stone; insomuch that when laid to the wrist, it has so forcibly expelled urine and gravel, by its violent manead by applying to the
+I have also read of a kind of stone, brought out of the West Indies, which was said to have a peculiar property of discharging gravel, and of dissolving the stone; insomuch that when laid to the wrist, it has so forcibly expelled urine and gravel, by its violent manner of operating, that the fick person has been glad to remove it.

 What has long been noticed, is even to this day confirmed by frequent experience, namely, that the foles of the feet have a great affinity of confent with the head, and upper orifice of the stomach.
 It is generally known, that going barefooted to those that are not accustomed to it, will some times affect both, each with its specific complaints.
-These affections are often removed by hot applications to the feet, to attenuate, as the ancients used to fay, the rheum.
-Formerly a physician, fays a voluminous writer, who wished to appear mystical, prescribed for the cure of the rheum, that the patient should walk continually upon a camomile alley (fuch was the old language) meaning thereby that he should put camomile into his focks.
+These affections are often removed by hot applications to the feet, to attenuate, as the ancients used to say, the rheum.
+Formerly a phyfician, fays a voluminous writer, who wished to appear mystical, prescribed for the cure of the rheum, that the patient should walk continually upon a camomile alley (fuch was the old language) meaning thereby that he should put camomile into his focks.